Miguel Rojas Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The Padres' 4.37 team ERA ranks 16th among all league pitching staffs.
+- The Padres have the 14th-ranked team ERA among all league pitching staffs (4.27).

-- Padres pitchers combine to rank 20th in baseball in home runs surrendered (40 total, 1.3 per game).
+- Padres pitchers combine to allow 40 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- Darvish (1-2 with a 3.60 ERA and 34 strikeouts in 30 2/3 innings pitched) gets the start for the Padres, his sixth of the season.
+- Snell (1-4 with a 5.59 ERA and 33 strikeouts in 29 2/3 innings pitched) makes the start for the Padres, his seventh of the season.

-- His last time out came on Sunday against the San Francisco Giants, when the right-hander tossed six innings, surrendering four earned runs while giving up nine hits.
+- His last appearance came on Tuesday against the Cincinnati Reds, when the left-hander went six innings, surrendering three earned runs while giving up eight hits.

-- The 36-year-old has an ERA of 3.60, with 10.2 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .229 batting average against him.
+- In six games this season, the 30-year-old has a 5.59 ERA and 10.2 strikeouts per nine innings, while allowing a batting average of .284 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.